Comcast/ActorServiceRegistry/README.md

    	case class RegistryHasRestarted(registry: ActorRef)

 **Upon registry restart, all publishers and subsribers must re-publish and re-subscribe to the service registry.
-This was implemented this way in order to avoid race conditions where failed registry hosting cluster node also was hosting service actors that failed at the same time.**
+This was implemented this way in order to avoid race conditions where the failed registry hosting cluster node also was hosting service actors that failed at the same time.**

 <a name="ops">
 Operations